 What is rational, responsible, honest, moral, sane, genius, and so on is relative to (what we believe) is true.
 If I am a bird, then leaping off a cliff isn’t insane but perfectly normal.
-If I am depressed, then it’s responsible for me to see a doctor; if I’m not depressed, then it’s perhaps a waste of time and even irresponsible for me to see a doctor.
-If I have a meeting at one and I arrive on time, I prove myself to be punctual; if I am a Nazi and scheduled to execute an innocent person at one and prove myself punctual, I prove myself to be a murderer.
+If I am sick, then it’s responsible for me to see a doctor; if I’m not sick, then it’s perhaps a waste of time.
+If I have a meeting at one and I arrive on time, I prove myself to be punctual; if I am a gang member and scheduled to execute an innocent person at one and prove myself punctual, I prove myself to be a murderer.

 What constitutes a value (or what some may call a “principle”) is relative to “what is the case.”
 However, we are all stuck in interpretation, so none of us simply know “what is the case,” only “what (we think) is the case” (and do note that no one practically experiences interpretation as “interpretation” but as straightforward experiencing — interpretation is what other people do).
 Consequently, our values are organized by what we think is right (which may or may not be ultimately right).
 If I believe that it is true that you are lying to me, then you won’t be “honest” until you admit that you lied; however, if you didn’t lie, this will prove to be a problem, because I will not think of you as “honest” again until you admit to what you are innocent (and trust is an invaluable foundation for interaction, as discussed in “On Trust” by O.G.
 Rose).
 Whatever “evidence” you present to me that you told the truth, I can easily just interpret as denial.
 Ironically, until you lie about lying, I won’t believe you’re honest — a paradox resulting from “what I believe is true.”